NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 # Input File Syntax

 The PRISM project utilizes the yaml file format to store reaction networks.
-The yaml file format was selected for its minimal syntax and wide support accross programming languages.
+The yaml file format was selected for its minimal syntax and wide support across programming languages.
 The input file is broken up into blocks, the following are supported by PRISM.

 - Bibliography
 - Data Path